bigcommerce/dev-docs/docs/api-docs/management-apis/email-templates/email-template-examples.md

   ```html
 <p style="font-size:16px;">{{lang 'help'}}</p>
    ```
-To make your text responsive so that it can viewed on a variety of devices and screen sizes, use the viewport width (`vw`) unit to set the `font-size`. `vw` style settings allow you to control the widths of elements no matter the viewport size.
+To make your text responsive so that readers can view it on a variety of devices and screen sizes, use the viewport width (`vw`) unit to set the `font-size`. `vw` style settings allow you to control the widths of elements no matter the viewport size.

   ```html
   <p style="font-size:2.0vw">{{lang 'help'}}</p>
   ```
 ## Adding a tracking script

 You can add a tracking script to an email template.
-Ensure to sure to add or update information in the **Phrases** and **Code** tabs for the script to appear in the email.
-For example, use `tracking_title` for phrase name and Tracking information for phrase value.
+To ensure that the script appears in the email, add or update information in the **Phrases** and **Code** tabs.
+For example, use `tracking_title` for phrase name and `Tracking information` for phrase value.

 Go to **Transactional Emails > Email Templates**.
 Click **...** next to **Order Status Update** and select **Edit Template**.
 Copy and paste the contents below into the Content editor.